eyadevv/kitab/README.md

 # KITAB

 ## About
-KITAB is an application designed to manage and organize your book collection.
-It allows users to add, update, and delete book information while keeping track of various book details.
+KITAB is an application designed to allow users access to a larrge book library with direct download option, while keeping track of various book details.
 This project leverages modern web development technologies to provide a seamless user experience.

 ## Features
 - **Add Books**: Easily add new books to your collection.
 - **Update Information**: Edit book details as needed.
 - **Delete Books**: Remove books from your collection.
 - **Search and Filter**: Quickly find books based on various criteria.
+- **Download Books**: Users have the ability to Download any book Directly

 ## Technologies Used
 - **Frontend**: Next.js, React
-- **Backend**: Node.js, Express
+- **Backend**: Node.js,
 - **Database**: Prisma, PostgreSQL
 - **Styling**: Tailwind CSS
 - **Other Tools**: Docker, ESLint